malrabeiah/Sub6-Preds-mmWave/README.md

 # Running Instructions:

-The raw sub-6 and mmWave data files must be generated first using [DeepMIMO dataset](http://www.deepmimo.net/?i=1).
-Refer to the notes at the beginning of main.m to learn more about how the raw data is structured.
-Once the data is ready, add the paths to the two data files to the fields: options.dataFile1 and options.dataFile2, and run the script.
-It will evantually generate a figure of the top-1 and top-3 spectral efficiencies versus SNR.

 1- Generate the datasets using the scenarios O1_28 and O1_3p5 from DeepMIMO.
 Use the parameters illustrated in Table.1 in Section VII-B of [the paper](“https://arxiv.org/abs/1910.02900”).

 2- Prepare two MATLAB structures, one for the sub-6GHz data and the other for 28GHz.
 Please refer to the comments at the beginning of main.m for more information on the data structures.